A deep learning approach to inverse medium scattering: Learning regularizers from a direct imaging method: Deep learning for retrieving the support information

 \subsubsection{Network architecture}

 We parameterize $\mathcal{M}_\Theta$ by a convolutional neural network called U-Net, which typically has a U-shaped structure.
 The original version of U-Net was first proposed in \cite{R15} for biomedical image segmentation.
 In this paper, we use a modified version of U-Net (see Figure \ref{F2}), which is similar to but different from the one used in \cite{LZZ24}.
-The input and output of $\mathcal{M}_\Theta$ are volumes of size $N\times N\times 1$ with $N=80$ being the same as in Section \ref{S2}.
-For more details of U-Net, the reader is referred to \cite{LZZ24,R15}.
+We note that there are only two differences between the neural network in this paper and the one used in \cite{LZZ24}.
+The first difference is that the input and output of $\mathcal{M}_\Theta$ are volumes of size $N\times N\times 1$ with $N=80$ being the same as in Section \ref{S2}, which also leads to changes in the sizes of volumes of hidden layers in our network.
+The second difference is that, in our network, we add a rectified linear unit (ReLU) behind the $ (2\times 2) $ convolution with $ (1\times 1) $ convolution stride to obtain the final output (see red right arrow in Figure \ref{F2}).
+For more details of our neural network $\mathcal{M}_\Theta$ and the explanations of Figure \ref{F2}, the reader is referred to \cite[Section 4.1]{LZZ24}.